Anchee/Order-Protection-Rule-project/README.md

 ## Get NBBO Depth Time Share Metrics
 The `get_nbbo_depth_time_share_metrics` function calculates NBBO depth time share metrics based on the input DataFrame.
 It calculates NBB depth, NBO depth, and NBBO depth for each venue.
 It also computes the quote alive time for each timestamp.

+## Function: get_quoted_spread(df_table, mid_quote_venues, filename)
+This function calculates the quoted spread for a given DataFrame `df_table` containing financial data.
+The `mid_quote_venues` parameter is a list of venues to consider for the mid-quote calculation.
+The `filename` parameter is the name of the output file.
+The function calculates the time-weighted quoted spread and saves the result in a CSV file.

+## Function: get_effective_spread(df_table, filename, price_venues, mid_quote_venues)
+This function calculates the effective spread for a given DataFrame df_table containing financial data.
+The filename parameter is the name of the output file.
+The price_venues and mid_quote_venues parameters are lists of venues to consider for the price and mid-quote calculations, respectively.
+The function calculates various metrics such as value-weighted and volume-weighted effective spread and saves the results in separate CSV files.

+## Function: get_realised_spread(df_table, ask_price_venue, bid_price_venue, price_venues, filename)
+This function calculates the realized spread for a given DataFrame df_table containing financial data.
+The ask_price_venue, bid_price_venue, and price_venues parameters are lists of venues to consider for the ask price, bid price, and price calculations, respectively.
+The filename parameter is the name of the output file.
+The function calculates the realized spread and saves the result in a CSV file.

 Please refer to the code for more details on each function and their usage.